PierreSenellart/provsql/doc/source/user/casestudy6.rst

-plume-shifted pair shares the ``dust`` leaf, and the readout estimates their mutual information by a 2-D histogram over *coupled* joint draws (each iteration draws the shared plume once and both sums observe it) -- about ``0.15`` nats at seed 42.
-For a jointly-Gaussian pair with the Step 14 correlation :math:`\rho \approx 0.545` the closed form would give :math:`-\tfrac12\ln(1-\rho^2) \approx 0.176`; the estimate lands in that neighbourhood, slightly below since Riverside's uniform noise is not Gaussian.
+plume-shifted pair shares the ``dust`` leaf, and the readout estimates their mutual information by a 2-D histogram over *coupled* joint draws (each iteration draws the shared plume once and both sums observe it) -- about ``0.21`` nats at seed 42.
+For a jointly-Gaussian pair with the Step 14 correlation :math:`\rho \approx 0.545` the closed form would give :math:`-\tfrac12\ln(1-\rho^2) \approx 0.176`; the estimate lands in that neighbourhood, a little above: the pair is not jointly Gaussian (Riverside's noise is uniform), and the plug-in histogram estimator carries a small upward bias.

 Step 19: An Offline Sensor Reports NULL
 ----------------------------------------